envs-net/help/docs/help.md

 if you are connecting from a linux machine, you can do this:
 &nbsp;&nbsp;`ssh -L 6667:localhost:6667 envs.net`

-after being logged in, open your local irc client, and use `127.0.0.1:6667`
+after being logged in, open your local irc client, and use
+&nbsp;&nbsp; `127.0.0.1:6667`
 for your server setting. voila! you're now on envs.net znc server.

 what that ssh command did was open a local port tunnel (-L), using local port 6667 (6667:)